collectivecardgame/library/website/blog/2019-11-20-play-pass-initial-rotation.md

 ## Rotation

-We have been thinking about rotation for a while, because the original release date of Q4 2019 is really bad timing for an indie game so we’re delaying it, and as a result the math works out differently.
+We have been thinking about rotation for a while.
+The original release date of Q4 2019 is really bad timing for an indie game, so we’re delaying the launch, and as a result the math works out differently.
 At the current rate the game would release with a playable set of 1000+ cards, which is too much.
 We’re aiming to cut it down to 300-400 cards as a playable set, which will gain another 100-200 cards before release.

 First, let’s define some terms.